 Fanfare and mussels with chips

 Feeling peckish?
-Then wander down to place du Jeu de Balle after 6 pm for some mussels and chips.
+Then wander down to place du Jeu de Balle after 4 pm for some mussels and chips.
 This traditional Belgian dish will be accompanied by brass band music, majorettes and accordions.
-Later that evening you can dance the night away at the “bal musette” musical ball.
+Later that evening (from 7 pm) you can dance the night away at the “bal musette” musical ball.

-Meanwhile, the party shows no signs of petering-out at the Royal Palace, with entertainment late into the night, before a great musical firework display signals the end of an unforgettable day that you’ll be glad you didn’t follow on TV.
+Meanwhile, the party shows no signs of petering-out at the Royal Palace, with entertainment late into the night, from 11 pm a great musical firework display signals the end of an unforgettable day that you’ll be glad you didn’t follow on TV.